Skip to content

 Safety and risk management means identifying, assessing, and managing any risks at work to avoid injuries and monetary losses.
 It involves putting safety rules into practice, educating workers, conducting assessments, and ensuring compliance with health and safety laws.

-PEOs help identify potential dangers before accidents happen by conducting site audits, reviewing injuries (known as OSHA 300 logs), and monitoring risk exposure.
-They back programs like PtD (Prevention through Design) methods and perform OSHA inspections to actively remove dangers at building sites.
+PEOs identify dangers before accidents happen by running site audits, reviewing OSHA 300 logs, and monitoring risk exposure.
+They support PtD (Prevention through Design) programs and perform OSHA inspections to actively remove hazards at building sites.

 Handle HR administration